 3.4.
-Procedure – Installing syslog-ng PE on RPM-based platforms (Red Hat, SUSE, AIX) The syslog-ng Premium Edition 7 Administrator Guide
+Procedure – Installing syslog-ng PE on RPM-based platforms (Red Hat, SUSE, AIX)

 To install syslog-ng PE on operating systems that use the Red Hat Package Manager (RPM), complete the following steps.
 Installing syslog-ng PE automatically replaces the original syslog service.
 The following supported operating systems use RPM: